 Windows 8.1 does not resurrect the beloved START button.
 The REAL START button.
 Not the fake one rumored to take the user back to the metro interface.
 The START button’s functionality needs to be restored.
 After all, Microsoft has spent nearly two decades building the start button’s menus and users are highly familiar with them.
 The original START button works and shouldn’t be taken away over a little mobile and tablet competition.

 The 8.1 version does not give back 32-bit compatibility mode in Internet Explorer either.
 IE10 is the first 64-bit only browser in the IE family.
 As such, it is not compatible with older 32-bit add-ons.
-64-bit does not work in reverse and it cannot revert to 32-bit add-ons, which are still prevalent website functions and will be for some time if history indicates the future.
+64-bit does not work in reverse and it cannot revert to 32-bit add-ons, which are still prevalent website functions and will be for some time if history indicates the future, especially when it comes to Web app development and other sectors.

 It would have been nice had Windows 8.1 given users the option to use the metro or the traditional desktop interface.
 Both interfaces are there so it should not be difficult to offer.
 Users like options, especially the option they are most familiar with instead of being forced into using the metro interface.